Thunderbird (John Proudstar): Earth X

-An alternate universe variant of John Proudstar / Thunderbird from Earth-9997 appears in "Earth X".
+An alternate universe version of John Proudstar / Thunderbird from Earth-9997 appears in "Earth X".

 Exiles

-An alternate universe variant of John Proudstar / Thunderbird appears in Exiles.
+An alternate universe version of John Proudstar / Thunderbird appears in Exiles.
 This version is a member of the eponymous team who is in a relationship with Nocturne and was transformed by Apocalypse into the Horseman of War, gaining enhanced strength and retractable armored plates.

 House of M

-An alternate universe variant of John Proudstar from Earth-58163 appears in House of M. This version is a detective for the New York Police Department and the leader of the strike force known as the "Brotherhood."
+An alternate universe version of John Proudstar from Earth-58163 appears in House of M. This version is a detective for the New York Police Department and the leader of the strike force known as the "Brotherhood."

 Ultimate Marvel

-An alternate universe variant of John Proudstar from Earth-1610, amalgamated with Shaman, appears in the Ultimate Marvel imprint.
+An alternate universe version of John Proudstar from Earth-1610, amalgamated with Shaman, appears in the Ultimate Marvel imprint.

 What If?

-Alternate versions of the character are present in some issues of What If? which is a series of comic books whose stories explore how the Marvel Universe might have unfolded if key moments in its history had not occurred as they did in mainstream continuity.
+Alternate versions of Thunderbird appear in What If?, a series whose stories explore how the Marvel Universe might have unfolded if key moments in its history had not occurred as they did in mainstream continuity.